Cancer Center in Idaho Falls, Idaho

-Here are some off the most common ways to detect cancer:
+Some of the most common ways to detect cancer are:

 - Self-exam: Breast self-exams and testicular self-exams effective methods of early cancer detection.
 Women should examine their breasts for changes or abnormalities at least once a month, and men, especially men between 15 and 34 years old, should examine themselves regularly as well.